-Figure 26.
-Single-Ended LVCMOS Input, DC Coupling with Common Mode Biasing
+Figure 10-3.
+Single-Ended LVCMOS Input, DC Coupling with Common-Mode Biasing

-If the crystal oscillator circuit is not used, it is possible to drive the OSCin input with an single-ended external clock as shown in Figure 27.
+If the crystal oscillator circuit is not used, it is possible to drive the OSCin input with an single-ended external clock as shown in Figure 10-4.
 The input clock should be AC coupled to the OSCin pin, which has an internally-generated input bias voltage, and the OSCout pin should be left floating.
-While OSCin provides an alternative input to multiplex an external clock, it is recommended to use either differential input (CLKinX) since it offers higher operating frequency, better common mode and power supply noise rejection, and greater performance over supply voltage and temperature variations.
+While OSCin provides an alternative input to multiplex an external clock, TI recommends to use either universal input (CLKinX) because the inputs offer higher operating frequency, better common-mode and power supply noise rejection, and greater performance over supply voltage and temperature variations.

-Figure 27.
+Figure 10-4.
 Driving OSCin with a Single-Ended Input

-10.2 Crystal Interface
+10.2.1.2 Crystal Interface

-The LMK00308 has an integrated crystal oscillator circuit that supports a fundamental mode, AT-cut crystal.
-The crystal interface is shown in Figure 28.
+The LMK00301 has an integrated crystal oscillator circuit that supports a fundamental mode, AT-cut crystal.
+Figure 10-5 shows the crystal interface.

-Figure 28.
+Figure 10-5.
 Crystal Interface

-The load capacitance (CL) is specific to the crystal, but usually on the order of 18 - 20 pF.
-While CL is specified for the crystal, the OSCin input capacitance (CIN = 4 pF typical) of the device and PCB stray capacitance (CSTRAY ~ 1~3 pF) can affect the discrete load capacitor values, C1 and C2.
+The load capacitance (CL) is specific to the crystal, but usually on the order of 18 pF to 20 pF.
+While CL is specified for the crystal, the OSCin input capacitance (CIN = 4 pF typical) of the device and PCB stray capacitance (CSTRAY approximately 1 pF to 3 pF) can affect the discrete load capacitor values, C1 and C2.